History of Long Island: Dutch and English Settlements

 On April 22, 1636, Charles I of England ordered that the Plymouth Colony, which had laid claim to the island but had not settled it, give the island to William Alexander.
 Alexander through his agent James Farret (who personally received Shelter Island and Robins Island) in turn sold most of the eastern island to the New Haven and Connecticut colonies.

 English settlers first arrived at Southold in eastern Long Island in 1636/37 and were involved in the distillation of turpentine resins.
-Among those who first settled in Southold were Matthew Sunderland, William Salmon, Thomas Reeve, Thomas Terrill, Thomas Benedict, and Henry Whiteney, with Sunderland, Salmon, Whiteney, and Benedict taking equal ownership of land tracts Sunderland had received from Farret.
+Among those who first settled in Southold were Matthew Sunderland, William Salmon, Thomas Reeve, Thomas Terrill, Thomas Benedict, and Henry Whitney, with Sunderland, Salmon, Whitney, and Benedict taking equal ownership of land tracts Sunderland had received from Farret.
 Lion Gardiner was among the first English settlers as he settled on Gardiners Island in 1637.

 Farret arrived in New Amsterdam in 1637 to present his claim of English sovereignty and was arrested and sent to prison in Holland where he escaped.
 English attempted to settle at Cow Bay at what today is Port Washington in May 1640 but were arrested and released after saying they were mistaken about the title.

 English settlements on the east end began in earnest shortly thereafter.